 You made a decision.

-That model is collapsing.
+That model is changing rapidly.

 Not because Google Search disappeared overnight, but because a new interface layer has emerged between humans and information: AI agents.